RyanSIvie/Spotify3720App/README.md

 ## Dev Quickstart Guide
 ### Installation
+- Install node.js
-Install node.js and react
++ Install react
-To install the  dependencies of the app.js, run:
+* To install the  dependencies of the app.js, run:
 `npm install` or `npm i`
 ### .env API Keys
 For security reasons, none of the API keys are included.
 To start the `apps.js` server, first create a `.env` file and add your keys: